zhongwus/buckit/NewBuckitApp/Pods/SideMenu/README.md

 }
 ```
+*Note: setting the  `sideMenuDelegate` property on `UISideMenuNavigationController` is optional.
+If your view controller adheres to the protocol then the methods will be called automatically.*
 ### Advanced
 For simplicity, `SideMenuManager.default` serves as the primary instance as most projects will only need one menu across all screens.
 If you need to show a different SideMenu, such as from a modal view controller presented from a previous SideMenu, do the following:
 1. Declare a variable containing your custom `SideMenuManager` instance.
 You may want it to define it globally and configure it in your app delegate if menus will be used on multiple screens.